 In order to help attendees feel at ease before the event, the website has extensive information about what people can expect on site, including the audience area being split into four separate blocks – each colour coded and including dedicated entrance and exit points, toilet and hygiene facilities, and dedicated PPE-adorned staff.

-Tearle says with it not possible to get insurance for cancellation due to Covid-19, it has been a matter of working closely with suppliers, including BES Systems, Colour Sound Experiment and Blast Hire to limit exposure and risk: “The show will go ahead rain or shine but if Government policy changes and we are not allowed to do progress we will provide refunds.
+Tearle says with it not possible to get insurance for cancellation due to Covid-19, it has been a matter of working closely with suppliers, including BES Systems, Colour Sound Experiment and Event Till Solutions to limit exposure and risk: “The show will go ahead rain or shine but if Government policy changes and we are not allowed to do progress we will provide refunds.
 We have been careful as to how we deal with production suppliers and have found them to be very supportive.”